d12frosted/elpa-mirror/stable-melpa/dired-hist-readme.txt

 them.
 This is similar to the facility provided in Info, EWW and in modern filemanagers.

+This package require Emacs "26.1" actually, "27.1" reqqired by `dired-hist-tl'

 Commands:

 `dired-hist-mode'       : Turn on Dired history tracking